-There are two major processes that affect the ability of an ecosystem to host organisms: the environmental factors and the adaptations of organisms to these factors.
-We’ve already seen how adaptations play a major role in generating diversity in ecosystems and how it eventually leads to evolution.
+There are two major influences on the ability of an ecosystem to host organisms: the ambient environmental factors and the organism’s adaptations to these factors.
+We’ve already seen how adaptations play a major role in generating diversity in ecosystems.
 Let’s take a closer look at the environmental factors and the role they play in an ecosystem.

 By specifically adapting to a particular set of environmental abiotic conditions, organisms increase their ability of obtaining a “permanent address” and ensuring a habitat for themselves in the ecosystem.